HAKORADev/VODER/Guide.md

 **Solution:** Click **"Add Audio"** and load at least one reference file.
 The dropdowns will populate automatically.

+### Background Music Not Added (GUI)

+**Cause:** You pressed Skip or left the description empty

+**Solution:** In the dialog, enter a non‑empty description and click OK.
+If you accidentally skipped, you must regenerate with the correct option.

+### Background Music Not Added (One‑Liner)

+**Cause:** The `music` parameter was omitted, its value was empty, or the script was not in dialogue mode

+**Solution:** Ensure:
+- At least one `script` parameter contains a colon (`Character: text`)
+- You include `music "description"` with a non‑empty string
+- You are in TTS or TTS+VC mode

+### Background Music Generation Fails

+**Cause:** ACE‑Step model not loaded, insufficient resources, or invalid music description

+**Solution:**
+- Check that you have sufficient RAM (16GB recommended)
+- Try a simpler music description (e.g., "piano")
+- Verify that FFmpeg is installed and in PATH
+- If using GPU, ensure you have at least 8GB VRAM (or use CPU – slower but works)

+### Music Volume Seems Off

+**Cause:** Subjective perception; 35% is a fixed default

+**Solution:** If you consistently find the volume too high or too low, you can post‑process the output file with an audio editor.
+For automated workflows, you could add an FFmpeg command after generation to adjust the volume further.

 ### Quality Issues with TTM

 **Cause:** Complex lyrics or ambitious style prompts